astrolabsoftware/fink/docs/tutorials/db-inspection.md

 # 93963
 ```

 We have nearly 100,000 alerts processed and we want to know which ones are good supernova candidates.
-The classification score `rfscore` is a good indicator, but to increase our confidence we also want to take into account other factors: alerts without close counterpart in Gaia or PS1 (at least 5 arcseconds), without known counterpart in Simbad ('Unknown') and with a non-zero `rfscore` (zero means not enough measurements to perform the fit).
+The classification score `rfscore` is a good indicator, but to increase our confidence we also want to take into account other factors: alerts without close counterpart in Gaia or PS1 (at least 5 arcseconds), without known counterpart in Simbad (`Unknown`) and with a non-zero `rfscore` (zero means not enough measurements to perform the fit).
 All combined, the 100,000 alerts are reduced to 95 alerts!
 Among those 95, let's take the top 7 in terms of `rfscore`:

 ```python
 from pyspark.sql.functions import asc